nhinke/autonomous-quadrotor-control/README.md

 ## Hardware

 This section will focus exclusively on the hardware setup that I used for testing this library; however, there are infinitely many other hardware combinations (e.g. choice of airframe, companion computer, FCU, radios, etc.) that would be supported by this library.
+For reference, there are some images below of my personal hardware setup.

 <p align="center">
   <img src="/doc/images/x500-with-GCS.png" alt="x500 with GCS" style="width:60%;"/>